ISSF 50 meter pistol: Equipment

 The pistol used must be chambered in caliber .22 Long Rifle ammunition, may only be loaded with one round at a time, and must have conventional "open" or "iron" sights (i.e. optical and laser sights are not allowed).
-It must also be held and operated by one hand, and not supported by any other part of the shooter's body.
+It must also be held and operated by one hand, the trigger actuated by squeezing (not releasing), and may not be supported by any other part of the shooter's body.

 Apart from that, there are practically no rules for the pistol, explaining the former name of the event.
 Trigger weight may be as low as the shooter pleases, the grip may be designed in any way to enhance comfortable ergonomic fit as long as it does not touch the wrist for support, and there are no restrictions on size and weight.
 Precision pistols with long barrels, grips fitted to the shooter's hand, very light trigger pull, etc., are often themselves called free pistols.

 Competitors have been using the small-bore, rim-fire cartridge since 1908.